bkw777/NODE_DATAPAC/README.md

 ![](PCB/out/NODE_DATAPAC_256K_batt_mod_04.jpg)

-If you wish to keep using a rechargeable battery, then a suitable option is FL3/V80H.
+If you wish to keep using a rechargeable battery, then one suitable option is FL3/V80H.
 That is 3 16x5.8mm NiMH button cells in a flat in-line pack with wire leads.
 It fits perfectly in the space next to the ribbon cable.
 It needs to be secured with hot glue or foam mounting tape, and connected with wires run to the original battery location.
 ![](ref/fl3v80h_placement.jpg)

 The charging circuit is utterly basic, so do not connect any other type of battery except NiCD or NiMH.